 We quickly realized it was best to sneak down near the water to get up close and personal with the elephants.
 One of the local men nearby offered us fruit to feed the elephants but asked for payment in return.
 Either way, it was incredible to feed the elephants by hand.

 Later that morning we learned more elephants would be arriving at the river to cool off.
 The elephants visit this area to drink and bathe twice daily from the Pinnawala Elephant Orphanage.
 The Pinnawala Elephant Orphanage was established by the Sri Lankan Department of Wildlife Conservation in 1975 and was taken over by the Department of National Zoological Garden in 1978.
 Beginning in 1982, an elephant breeding program was launched.

 Between 75 and 100 elephants are taken after at the orphanage which was established to nurse, feed and house young elephants abandoned by their mothers.
 Many elephant births have occurred at the orphanage while under care and some have even been released to private owners and temples.

 One of the locals asked if we’d like to bathe the elephants (and possibly ride) for a fee but we felt it best to not support any type of exploitation of the elephants and passed on the opportunity.

-As the herd of elephants began to arrive, everyone cleared.
-It was pretty incredible to see so many massive elephants moving this quickly.
-It was even a bit frightening to experience how powerful they must be.
+As the herd of elephants began to arrive, everyone cleared to make way.
+It was pretty incredible to see so many massive elephants moving this quickly and was even a bit frightening to realize how powerful they must be.

 As we took a closer look we noticed some elephants were secured by large chains linked to posts in the ground, while others were free to roam.
 There was even one elephant with all four legs chained so tightly he was barely able to shuffle by like an inmate.